olivere/elastic/README.md

 ## Status

-We use Elastic in production for more than a year.
+We use Elastic in production for more than two years now.
-The reason it doesn't have the 1.0 version tag is that it's incomplete.
+Although Elastic is quite stable from our experience, we don't have a stable API yet.
+The reason for this is that Elasticsearch changes quite often and at a fast pace.
+At this moment we focus on features, not on a stable API.
+Having said that, there have been no huge changes for the last 12 months that required you to rewrite your application from scratch.
+More often than not it's renaming APIs and adding/removing features so that we are in sync with the Elasticsearch API.

-Elastic supports and has been tested in production with the following Elasticsearch versions: 0.90, 1.0, 1.1.
+Elastic supports and has been tested in production with the following Elasticsearch versions: 0.90, 1.0, 1.1, 1.2, and 1.3.
-However, we will keep a focus on 1.1 because that's the version we use in our projects.

-ElasticSearch has quite a few features.
+Elasticsearch has quite a few features.
 A lot of them are not yet implemented in Elastic (see below for details).
 I add features and APIs as required.
 It's straightforward to implement missing pieces.
 I'm accepting pull requests :-)

 Having said that, I hope you find the project useful.
 Fork it as you like.
-There might be some structural changes as well.
-As I said: It's not 1.0 yet.

 ## Usage